alnrddng/py_mad-libs/README.md

 # madlibs

 ## Description
 A mad lib project to refresh the basics.
-Based on the Kylie Ying tutorial at https://www.youtube.com/watch?v=8ext9G7xspg&t=100s.

 As a basics refresher this project helped me to re-learn string concantenation, defining variables, and utilizing functions to accomplish a singular goal.